-Government spending on indirect subsidies equaled 5.6 percent of GDP in 2009, over 50 percent more than what is spent on cash transfers (CCTs and noncontributory pensions) (table 1).
-Between 2003 and 2009, the proportion spent on indirect subsidies more than doubled.
-These subsidies are primarily subsidies to agricultural producers, airlines, manufacturing, and transportation and energy.
-The latter two account for the largest share of the increase in indirect subsidies/GDP during the period.
-After the massive devaluation of the peso in 2001, the government did not increase the price of energy so that prices of final goods would not rise by as much.
-Although we do not do an incidence analysis of indirect subsidies ourselves (in large part because EPH does not have data on consumption), other sources have estimated concentration coefficients for these categories, which we have included here.
+Government spending on indirect subsidies such as to agriculture, airlines, manufacturing, energy and public transportation, equaled 5.6 percent of GDP in 2009, over 50 percent more than what is spent on cash transfers (CCTs and noncontributory pensions).
+Between 2003 and 2009, the proportion spent on indirect subsidies more than doubled (see Table 1).
 Table 4 shows the concentration coefficients for several categories of indirect subsidies.
+(The concentration coefficients are estimated from other sources as we did not do an incidence analysis of indirect subsidies ourselves.)
 Transportation and energy subsidies are progressive only in relative terms.
-Agricultural, manufacturing and, very much so, airline subsidies are outright regressive (unequalizing).
-The budget for these three subsidies in 2009 was equal to 1.3 percent.
-To put this figure into perspective, the budget for CCTs was equal to 0.8 percent.
-Clearly, there could be an equalizing reallocation away from the regressive subsidies towards, for example, increasing the access of the poor to early-childhood interventions and post-secondary education, improving basic education and primary healthcare's quality, or expanding infrastructure in poor regions and neighborhoods.
+Agricultural, manufacturing and especially airline subsidies are outright regressive.
+The budget for these three subsidies in 2009 was equal to 1.3 percent of GDP.
+To put this figure in perspective, the budget for CCTs was equal to 0.8 percent of GDP.
+Scrapping these regressive subsidies would contribute to the government's ability to address the problems of fiscal sustainability, to which we now turn.